Frewacom/pywalfox/README.md

 ## Troubleshooting
 * If you updated Pywalfox and have issues, try re-running the setup script as described in [Installation](#installation) above.
+* Check the log in the Debugging section at the bottom of the Pywalfox settings page

-* If you have a permission error when running `pywalfox setup`, you can (probably) fix it by doing one of the following.
-Make sure to use the path from the setup output.
+* If you have a permission error when running `pywalfox setup`, you can (probably) fix it by doing one of the following:

   - `chown <username> ~/.mozilla/native-messaging-hosts`